0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 • Core Strengthening Programs: Exercises like crunches, sit-ups, and leg raises specifically target the rectus abdominis.

-• Functional Fitness: Supports movements that require bending, lifting, and stabilising the trunk.
+• Functional Fitness: Supports movements that require Bending, lifting, and stabilising the trunk.

 • Sports Performance: Enhances performance in activities that involve quick directional changes or explosive movements, such as gymnastics, martial arts, and sprinting.